RatJuggler/guinea-bot/README.md

 A guinea pig Twitter bot currently tweeting under the handle [@guinea_bot](https://twitter.com/guinea_bot)

-It uses a very simple state machine implementation of a Markov chain (state changes are probabilistic rather than deterministic).
+It uses a very simple state machine implementation of a Markov chain (some state changes are probabilistic rather than deterministic).
 The state machine runs with a change of state triggered being every 15 minutes (by default).
 The guinea pig has a lifespan, and some simple internal attributes which affect its behaviour to emulate its exciting and busy life.
 It will randomly tweet what it is doing on each state change and may also post a random picture from its archive if configured to do so.

 Tweets are selected from a JSON file, loaded on start-up, that contains a variety of amusing messages for each state.
 For photos to be tweeted the path to a folder of `.jpg` files must be set using the command line option, a list of the photos available to use is